-Amelie tickets at The Other Palace Theatre London box office.
+Amelie Musical tickets at The Other Palace Theatre London box office.
 Amelie the Musical is to transfer to London’s West End following its UK tour.
 Amelie, based on the popular 2001 film, is set to run at The Other Palace in London over from 29th November to 1st February 2020.
-Click here to book online or you can telephone number 0207 492 0834.
+Click here to book online now and save time.

 Amelie the Musical will run at The Other Palace from 29th November to 1st February 2020.

-Audrey Brisson will reprise her role of Amelie form the tour, alongside Sophie Crawford, Faoileann Cunningham, Rachel Dawson, Oliver Grant, Chris Jared, Caolan McCarthy, Samuel Morgan-Grahame, Emma Jane Morgan, Kate Robson-Stuart, Josh Sneesby, Jez Unwin and Johnson Wills.
+Audrey Brisson will reprise her role of Amelie from the tour, alongside Sophie Crawford, Faoileann Cunningham, Rachel Dawson, Oliver Grant, Chris Jared, Caolan McCarthy, Samuel Morgan-Grahame, Emma Jane Morgan, Kate Robson-Stuart, Josh Sneesby, Jez Unwin, and Johnson Wills.

 Amelie first ran on Broadway in 2017 where it starred Phillipa Soo, and make its UK premiere when the current tour opened at the Watermill Theatre in Newbury earlier this year.

 It features songs such as “Where Do We Go From Here”, “Halfway”, “Times are Hard for Dreamers” and “The Girl with the Glass”.

 Amelie Musical tickets are available to buy at The Other Palace box office from 29th November to 1st February 2020.

 Having premiered at Newbury’s Watermill Theatre in April, the production is touring the UK until October 19.